nhejazi/txshift/paper/paper.md

 for use in such settings: augmented targeted minimum loss (TML) and one-step estimators for the causal effects of stochastic interventions, with guarantees of consistency, efficiency, and multiple robustness even in the presence of two-phase sampling.
-These authors further proposed a technique utilizing the estimated causal effects of stochastic interventions to construct a nonparametric working marginal structural model to summarize the effect of shifting an exposure variable on the outcome of interest, analogous to a dose-response analysis.
-The `txshift` software package, for the `R` language and environment for statistical computing [@R], is an implementation of this methodology.
+These authors further outlined a technique that summarizes the effect of shifting an exposure variable on the outcome of interest via a nonparametric working marginal structural model, analogous to a dose-response analysis.
+The `txshift` software package, for the `R` language and environment for statistical computing [@R], implements this methodology.

-`txshift` provides facilities for constructing TML and one-step estimators of the causal effects of stochastic interventions that shift the observed exposure value up (or down) by an arbitrary scalar $\delta$.
-The package includes tools for deploying either estimator under two-phase sampling designs, with two types of corrections: (1) a reweighting procedure that introduces inverse probability of censoring weights directly to an appropriate loss function, as discussed in
+`txshift` is designed to facilitate the simple construction of TML and one-step estimators of the causal effects of modified treatment policies that shift the observed exposure value up (or down) by an arbitrary scalar $\delta$.
+The `R` package includes tools for deploying these efficient estimators under two-phase sampling designs, with two types of corrections: (1) a reweighting procedure that introduces inverse probability of censoring weights directly into an appropriate loss function, as discussed in @rose2011targeted2sd; as well as (2) a correction based on the efficient influence function, studied more thoroughly by @hejazi2020efficient. `txshift` integrates with the [`sl3` package](https://github.com/tlverse/sl3) [@coyle2020sl3] to allow for ensemble machine learning to be leveraged in the estimation of nuisance parameters.
+What's more, the `txshift` package draws on both the `hal9001` and `haldensify` `R` packages [@coyle2019hal9001;
-@rose2011targeted2sd; as well as (2) a correction based on the efficient influence function, studied more thoroughly by @hejazi2020efficient. `txshift` integrates with the [`sl3` package](https://github.com/tlverse/sl3) [@coyle2020sl3] to allow for ensemble machine learning to be leveraged in the estimation procedure.
+@hejazi2020haldensify] to allow each of the estimators to be constructed in a manner consistent with the theoretical results of @hejazi2020efficient.
+The `txshift` package has been made publicly available via GitHub and will be submitted to the Comprehensive `R` Archive Network in the near future.

 # Acknowledgments